nicolasbauw/escpos-rw/README.md

 ## Sending raw information

-The printer has the `raw` method, which allows you to send raw bytes to the printer.
+The printer has the `write_raw` method, which allows you to send raw bytes to the printer.
 Pretty straightforward if you need to operate on the low-level.

 ```rust
 use escpos_rs::{